Geometric mechanisms enabling spin- and enantio-sensitive observables in one photon ionization of chiral molecules

 A general description for the spin-resolved one-photoionization of randomly oriented chiral molecules was pionered by Cherepkov \cite{cherepkov1983manifestations}, and showed that ten independent parameters are required to fully characterize all allowed spin and momentum resolved observables.
-Thereby, establishing that spin-resolved photoionization of chiral molecules is a fundamentally richer problem than its achiral counterpart, while at the same raises the question on the dynamical origin of the resulting spin- and enantio-sensitive observables.
+Among these, five are only non-zero for chiral molecules.
+Meanwhile the rest are non-zero for both chiral and non-chiral molecules which have been studied theoretically and experimentally by several authors \cite{cherepkov1983spin,chandra1989photoelectron,chandra1989photoelectronTd,cherepkov1991comment,schonhense1984spin,heinzmann1981spin}.
+This establishes that spin-resolved photoionization of chiral molecules is a fundamentally richer problem than its achiral counterpart, while at the same raises the question on the dynamical origin of the resulting spin- and enantio-sensitive observables.

 In the case of PECD as well as other enantio-sensitive observables, these can be accessed via the multipolar expansion of the photoelectron angular distribution

 where, $\unitvec{k}$ is the photoelectron momentum, and $Y_{\ell,m_\ell}$ are the complex-valued spherical harmonics.
 The non-zero coefficients $b_{\ell,m_\ell}$ will depend on the selection rules for a given setup and the enantio-sensitivity arises from the interference of the continuum partial waves embedded in them (see for example Ref. \cite{ordonez2022disentangling}).
 The dynamical origin of these enantiosensitive observables in one or multiphoton ionization is addressed by geometric magnetism \cite{ordonez2023geometric} (for the case of photoexcitation see Refs. \cite{ordonez2024temporal_geometry,roos2025temporal_geometry}).